 “Hugs over Handshakes” is Jeff Pulver’s mantra, and this was quite apparent throughout the whole of the #140conf NYC.
 From giving a voice to the homeless to ending corporal punishment, #140conf managed to successfully pack a two-day conference with more do-gooders than you could see on any given season of Oprah.
 But don’t get it twisted: #140conf’s primary focus was indeed the state of now (with a large helping of social good on the side).

-Using the technologies that are accessible, Melissa and AJ were able to connect the community of Ola Nagele, Kenya, to the outside world using GoToMeeting, Twitter, Blogs and Facebook.
-With the help of the aforementioned social platforms, the Leons were not only successful in obtaining donations to help build a functional water supply system; they also facilitated global relationships between supporters and the local residents.
+Using the accessible technologies, Melissa and AJ were able to connect the community of Ola Nagele, Kenya, to the outside world using GoToMeeting, Twitter, Blogs, and Facebook.
+With the help of the aforementioned social platforms, the Leons were not only successful in obtaining donations to help build a functional water supply system; they also facilitated global relationships between supporters and the residents.

 Cory Booker, Mayor of Newark, NJ, and Andrew Rasiej of the personal democracy forum addressed the importance of ‘open access internet’ in municipalities to promote a thriving economy and education system.